25 Must-See Colorful Orchids

 • The sepals and petals are usually a rich golden-yellow color.
 The lip, the most striking part of the flower, is a velvety crimson-purple with golden veins radiating from the center.
 Each stem can produce 2 to 7 flowers.

-• This orchid typically blooms in late summer to early fall.
+• These colorful orchids typically bloom in late summer to early fall.
 The flowers have a sweet fragrance that is strongest in the morning.
 They last about 2 weeks only.

 • Cattleya dowiana prefers warm temperatures, with a minimum of 65°F at night.
 It requires bright light but should be shielded from direct sunlight.